KaiumHossain151/android-project-skeleton/README.md

 # android-project-skeleton

-## It's an android bare minimum project with all the necessary tools and libraries.
+## It's an android ready project with all the necessary tools and libraries.

 ## Containing elements